bevyengine/rfcs/rfcs/reflexive-world-queries.md

 ## Implementation strategy

-Changing the derive macro to be reflexive should be a trivial change, and will not be discussed at length in this RFC.
+Changing the derive macro to be reflexive should be a trivial change -- the `SystemParam` derive already works this way, so the details will not be discussed in this RFC.

 To support this change, we will need to rework some of our built-in `WorldQuery` types to be reflexive.